 The Benefits of Managing a Virtual Outbound Call Center

 To some, it might not be all that surprising that—so long as outbound call center teams can maintain similar levels of productivity—the work-from-home model has proven to be successful for so many.
 After all, it’s pretty intuitive, right?
 By moving to a virtual operation, call center businesses can:

 - Cut down on expensive office space costs

 - Build their teams from a broader pool of agent talent

 These benefits that organizations are realizing frequently extend to the sales and lead generation agents making all of those calls on a daily basis in an outbound operation.
 Convoso customer George Mueller, VP of Sales at NextGen Leads, noted that after switching to remote at the beginning of the pandemic back in March 2020, they saw an increase in productivity.

 Perhaps this ought to be as unsurprising as those organizational efficiencies described above.
 After all, the absence of a commute, a better work-life balance, and an increase in flexibility are all benefits that call center workers pay back into operations with increased productivity and efficiency.

 How to Equip Your Virtual Call Center

-Of course, reaping the rewards of these benefits isn’t as simple as snapping your fingers, nor magic words to suddenly enjoy a high-performing work-from-home call center.
+Of course, reaping the rewards of these benefits isn’t as simple as snapping your fingers.
+There are no magic words you can say to suddenly enjoy a high-performing work-from-home call center.
 But with the right support and know-how you can rapidly increase the time that it takes to get there.
 As Convoso Chief Product Officer Bobby Hakimi says about transitioning to a virtual call center: “It’s simpler than you think.”

-So, to adapt to the 2021 call center trend of going remote [even with a hybrid of location based and at-home agents], learn the must-haves and follow WFH call center best practices.
+So, to adapt to the trend of going remote or incorporating a hybrid model, learn the must-haves and follow WFH call center best practices.